Kaloya Contracting Ltd.

 Kalamalka Lake Provincial Park

-About This ParkVirtually at the back door of the City of Vernon, this fine example of north Okanagan grassland is dotted with ponderosa pine and groves of Douglas-fir.
+About This ParkVirtually at the back door of the City of Vernon, this fine example of North Okanagan grassland is dotted with ponderosa pine and groves of Douglas-fir.
 The spring wildflower show is truly spectacular.
 The largely undeveloped park has an all season appeal to those interested in its natural setting.
-The sloping, paved trail which wanders down to the beautiful private beaches, is filled with informative signs that let you know about the flora and fauna along the trails; in winter, cross-country skiers enjoy the wild beauty here.

-A variety of animals, bird-life and reptiles and plant-life reside in this mosaic of grassland communities.
-To date, 432 varieties of vascular plants have been identified in the park, a rare find in such a small area.
+A variety of animals, bird-life and reptiles and plant-life reside in a mosaic of grassland communities.
+To date, 432 varieties of vascular plants have been identified in the park, rare for such a small area.
 This peaceful park is ideal for the study and appreciation of natural history, all year round.

-In 2008 Kalamalka Lake Protected Area became part of Kalamalka Lake Park, encompassing an area of 4209 hectares, and is now managed as part of the Park.
+In 2008 Kalamalka Lake Protected Area became part of Kalamalka Lake Park, now encompassing an area of 4,209 hectares.

 - Cliff diving is extremely hazardous.
 Projecting rock shelves and debris are often hidden just below the surface.
 Hard impacts with water can empty the lungs of air resulting in serious injury, rapid sinking and possible drowning.